mtlynch/mtlynch.io/content/retrospectives/2023/06/index.md

 \* Profit is a naïve calculation based on my change in cash holdings over the month.
 I'll update it after I do real bookkeeping mid-month.

+The numbers are all up this month, so that's a good sign.
+They're still somewhat within the noise of TinyPilot's monthly fluctuations, but the general trend is positive.

+The increase in views and revenue comes largely from increased investment in advertising.
+I'm hoping to increase this even more in the coming months as I send the Voyager 2a out to additional bloggers and YouTube creators.

 ## How do I come up with $250k in cash?

+My next major task for TinyPilot is to transition our in-house manufacturing process to a contract manufacturing firm.

-It would cost around $110 to build each unit, including everything except the Raspberry Pi.
+In the beginning of May, I reached the price quote stage with a contract manufacturer I'd been talking to for several months.
+They could build the Voyager 2a for about $110 per unit, including everything except the Raspberry Pi.
 Raspberry Pis cost $45/unit, so it would be about $155/unit total.

-My prices now are around $110/unit in materials and then another $5/unit in labor.
-So it would be a $40 (35%) jump in cost, but the contract manufacturer should simplify a lot about my business.
-We wouldn't have to maintain a physical office anymore, we wouldn't need to manage inventory for all of our raw materials, and we could easiy scale up production without hiring more people.
+My costs now are around $110/unit in materials and then another $5/unit in labor.
+That means the contract manufacturer would be a $40 (35%) jump in cost, but it still felt worth it to me.
+With a contract manufacturer, we wouldn't have to maintain a physical office anymore, we wouldn't need to manage inventory for all of our raw materials, and we could easiy scale up production without hiring more people.

-So I was feeling fine with $110/unit until I did the math on the total.
-The contract manufacturer needed me to commit to 2,000 units at minimum.
-That's $220k!
+So, I was feeling fine with $110/unit until I did the math on the total.
+The contract manufacturer needed me to commit to a minimum of 2,000 units. $110/unit \* 2,000 units is $220k!

 Including the Raspberry Pis for the first batch, I'd need to come up with about $250k in cash to pay for this order.

 To be clear, this is money I'd be spending anyway.
 Last year, I spent [$334k](/solo-developer-year-5/#tinypilot-grew-annual-revenue-to-812k) on raw materials, but I paid for everything in small chunks throughout the year.
 With the shift to the contract manufacturer, I'd be consolidating most of my materials and manufacturing costs, but I'd be paying six to eight months of it at once.

 Where was I going to get $250k in cash?

-Shopify, Amazon, and Mercury are always bombarding me with offers for eCommerce loans, so I finally tried exploring those.
+Shopify, Amazon, and Mercury are always bombarding me with offers for eCommerce loans, so I finally some of the details.
 They'll loan you some multiple of your monthly revenue, charge an origination fee of 5-15%, and then they take an ongoing 10-20% of your revenue until you pay off the loan.

 {{<img src="shopify-loan.webp" has-border="true" max-width="600px" caption="Shopify offered me a $100k loan for a $13k origination fee.">}}

 If I took a $100k loan from Shopify, it would cost me $13k, and I'd pay off the loan in about 7 months.
 But that's longer than I'd need the loan.
 My monthly revenue is about $90k.
 If all of my materials and manufacturing bills were already paid, I'd only have about $25k/month in expenses, which would leave $65k/month in cash profits.
-I'd only need the loan for a month or two, so paying $14k to borrow $100k for a month is a bit steep.
+I'd only need the loan for a month or two, so $13k is a bit steep.

 I think I could take out a loan from a bank, but I suspect that's a pretty long, paperwork-intensive process.
 I suspect it would cost me a few thousand dollars there, and they're probably not designed for such short loan terms either.

 The situation reminded me of an event from my adolescence.
 Real estate developers were trying to tear down my beloved local community center to build a shopping mall.
-My breakdancing crew put on such a phenomenal dance show that attendees donated a total of $200k, exactly the amount we needed to protect the community center.
+My breakdancing crew put on such a phenomenal dance show that attendees gave us $200k in donations, exactly the amount we needed to protect the community center.

 I called Al, a friend from my old dance crew, to see if he'd participate in another breakdancing performance for TinyPilot.
 Irritatingly, he pointed out that neither of us know anything about breakdancing and that I seemed to be describing the plot of the 80s movie, [_Breakin' 2: Electric Boogaloo_](https://www.imdb.com/title/tt0086999/).